nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. Deleting fosterers while only some fosterers are shown follows similar test cases.

+### Sorting the list of fosterers

+1. Sorting the list of fosterers in the main window by name alphabetically

+    1. Test case: `sort`<br>
+       Expected: The whole list of fosterers will be sorted alphabetically.
+Command success message is shown.

+2. Deleting fosterers while only some fosterers are shown follows similar test cases.

 ### Viewing Statistics of Fosterers
 1. Viewing statistics of available fosterers